-More Than 140 Juried Artists.
+- More Than 130 Juried Artists.
 Meet renowned clay and glass artists, and get an insider’s look into the creative processes behind their work as you peruse their collections.

-Live Demonstrations.
-Watch raw materials turn into beautiful shapes at live glass, clay, raku and
+- Live Demonstrations.
+Watch raw materials turn into beautiful shapes at live clay and ikebana demonstrations both Saturday and Sunday.

 WHEN: 10 a.m. to 5 p.m.
-Saturday, July 8, and 10 a.m. to 5 p.m.
-Sunday, July 9, 2017
+Saturday, July 11, and 10 a.m. to 5 p.m.
+Sunday, July 12, 2020

 WHERE: Palo Alto Art Center, 1313 Newell Road, Palo Alto, CA 94303

 DIRECTIONS: The Palo Alto Art Center is easily accessible by public transit.
 Take Caltrain to the Palo Alto train station.
 Walk to the Palo Alto Transit Center, directly adjacent to the Palo Alto train station.
 Take the 35 bus southbound.
 Exit the bus at the corner of Middlefield and Embarcadero.
 Walk one block on

 FOOD: A variety of fresh food and drinks from local vendors will be available.